 Bed bug detection and treatment options

 Your pest control company should have trained specialists that can know how to seek out the hiding places where bed bugs can hide.
 They should use the latest technology and stay up to date on new methods of detection.
-By partnering with a reliable pest control provider, you can rest easily and focus on running other aspects of your healthcare facility and not have to worry about pests and pest control.
+By partnering with a reliable pest control provider, you can rest easy and focus on running other aspects of your healthcare facility and not have to worry about pests and pest control.

 Whether through the use of bed bug dogs or other detection methods, pest control companies like Ehrlich can quickly confirm infestations.
 Once identified, your pest control partner should use methods like heat treatments and spot treatments to get rid of the bed bug invasion.